MananSharma03/MetroRoute_Navigator/README.md

 The main concepts involved in the Metro Navigation System project include:

-Graph Theory: The metro stations and routes are represented as a graph, where stations are nodes and routes are edges with weights representing distances or times.
+**Graph Theory**: The metro stations and routes are represented as a graph, where stations are nodes and routes are edges with weights representing distances or times.

 Shortest Path Algorithms: Algorithms like Dijkstra's or A* are used to compute the shortest path between two stations based on distance or time.